On asymptotically hereditarily aspherical groups: A criterion for AHA

 It is sufficient to describe values of $F$ at vertices of $B$.
 For vertices $v$ of $S$ we put $F(v)=f(v)$.
 For vertices $v$ in $B$ and not in $S$ choose $F(v)$ to be an element of $A$ at distance at most $C$ from $\bar F(v)$.
 Clearly, since $\bar F(D^{k+1})\subseteq N_C(f(S^{(0)}))$ and $f(S^{(0)})\subseteq A$, such choices are possible.
 It is also clear that, after such choices, distances between images of adjacent vertices of $B$ are bounded by $K+2C=3r+4(\hbox{fill-rad}(3r)+D)+1$.
 Thus, putting $R=3r+4(\hbox{fill-rad}(3r)+D)+1$, we get the simplicial map $F\colon B\to P_R(A)$ as required, and the proposition follows. \end{proof}

-In view of the remark above, and quasi-isometry invariance of AHA, the following variant of Proposition \ref{crit} holds for groups acting on metric complexes.
+In view of Proposition \ref{propAHA} and the remark right before Proposition \ref{crit}, the latter proposition has the following two corollaries.

-\begin{cor} Let $G$ be a group acting geometrically (i.e.\ properly discontinuously and cocompactly by isometries) on a simply connected geodesic metric complex $X$.
-Suppose also that to each subset $A\subseteq X$ there is assigned a subcomplex $Y_A$ such that:
+\begin{cor} Let $G$ be a group acting {properly by isometries} on a simply connected geodesic metric space $X$ with fill-rad$(r)<\infty$, for each $r>0$.
+Suppose also that to each subset $A\subseteq X$ there is assigned a subspace $Y_A$ of $X$ such that:

 \begin{itemize} \item $A\subseteq Y_A$ and $Y_A\subseteq N_D(A)$ for some universal real number $D$ independent of $A$; \item $Y_A$ is aspherical; \item if $A_1\subseteq A_2$ then $Y_{A_1}\subseteq Y_{A_2}$. \end{itemize} Then $G$ is AHA. \end{cor}